PRITIKA-GIRI/React_ChatApp/README.md

 ## Project Structure
 react_chat_app/
-├── client/ # React frontend
+├── client/
-├── server/ # Express + Socket.IO backend
+├── server/

+---
+## Built With

+- React
+- Express
+- Socket.IO
+- Tailwind CSS

+---

 ## How to Use
 1. Start the server:
-cd server
+- cd server
-npm install
+- npm install
-node index.js
+- node index.js

 2. Start the client:
-cd client
+- cd client
-npm install
+- npm install
-npm run dev
+- npm run dev

 3. Chat:
 - Open the client in your browser.